 In this publication the advantages of adding InverseProperties are being discussed.
-These are, in the context of the ISO 15926 implementation, essential for inheritance, and advantageous for the performance of SPARQL queries.
+These may, in the context of the ISO 15926 implementation, be essential for inheritance, and advantageous for the performance of SPARQL queries.

 A picture says more than a thousand words:

 The inverse properties shown are instances of owl:ObjectProperty.

 Without these added inverse properties any SPARQL query has to dig through the rdf:objects of all properties of all template instances.
 With those inverse properties there is in fact a kind of picklist of all templates in which a particular object plays a role, the OIM (Object Information Model).

 With respect to inheritance the inverse properties are helpful for determining inheritance.

 The addition of such an inverse Object Property goes as follows:

 The automatic addition of these triples is done with SPARQL CONSTRUCT like this:

 As shown in above diagram, inverse properties will make inheritance possible, but not automatically, because this kind of object-oriented inheritance is alien to RDF or OWL.
 It has to be programmed into a tool.